alxhoff/Datalog-API/README.md

 + Lots more stuff I am to yet to discover
 + Check file existance

 # Objects

 The API revolves around a struct objects to enable a more logical way or representing datalog commands rather than the push and pop confusion found in the library.

 Literals are represented by the object __datalog_literal_t__, queries by __datalog_query_t__ and clauses by __datalog_clause_t__.
 I may of missed a few methods to be implemented but I should get these done as I actually use this API for other code.

 ## Literal objects

 The parser represents literals using the dl_parser_literal_t object that stores the predicate and arguments for the literal.
-Literals are probably not used directly in the parser.

 ## Fact objects